Soft Footprints Travel Guides

 Mountain Road Through Serra da Arrábida.

-The Serra da Arrábida arrives without announcement
+Driving Through Serra da Arrábida

 Cars lined up on the vehicle deck of the Troia ferry crossing the Sado estuary